CSCfi/csc-user-guide/docs/support/tutorials/mahti_quick.md

 ## Performance considerations

-In Mahti, many applications benefit from hybrid MPI/OpenMP parallelization, however, the optimum ratio of MPI tasks and OpenMP threads depend lot on particular application as well as on particular input data set.
-Mahti supports also hyperthreading, *i.e.* two threads can be run on the same CPU core.
-Benefits of hyperthreading depend also on the application, in some cases it improves performance while in some cases performance becomes worse.
+In Mahti, many applications benefit from hybrid MPI/OpenMP parallelization, however, the optimum ratio of MPI tasks and OpenMP threads depends a lot on the particular application as well as on particular input data set.
+Mahti supports also simultaneous multithreading (SMT), *i.e.* two threads can be run on the same physical CPU core.
+Benefits of multithreading depend also on the application, in some cases it improves performance while in some cases performance becomes worse.
 Binding of threads to CPU cores can also have an impact on performance.